raj-pranav/learn-solidity/Tutorials/Beginners/7-Units-and-global-variable.md

 In this section, you will learn all those units (either time or money) that are used while writing code and/or sending money to other accounts.

 # Native currency of Ethereum
-Ethereum blockchain has a native crytocurrency called "ETHER" (aka 'ETH').
+Ethereum blockchain has a native cryptocurrency called "ETHER" (aka 'ETH').
 All transactions happen in `ether`.
 Ether is the second largest crypocurrency by market capitalization, `Bitcoin` being the number one.
 Miners are also rewarded using Ether.
 Currently, there is no hard cap on the maximum supply limit of Ether.

 # Expressing currency in various units
 Although Ether is the native currency for the Ethereum blockchain still, it is not the lowest denomination, which means it also also possible to send `< 1 ETH`.
 Let's look at various units of currency on the Ethereum blockchain.
 Cost of performing any operation or transaction fees is normally termed as `GAS`.